-Objectivity

-All judgments made by peer assessors will be solely based on tangible evidence put before them to consider.
-Assessor's judgments will not be formed on the basis of opinion but on evidence - nor can self-evaluation documents substitute assertion for evidence.
+Objectivity All judgments made by peer reviewers will be solely based on tangible evidence put before them to consider.
+Reviewers' judgments will not be formed on the basis of opinion but on evidence - nor can selfevaluation documents substitute assertion for evidence.

-Consistency

-The quality criteria and quality standards set out by EQ-Arts will be applied consistently and fairly to all assessments and reviews that it undertakes.
+Consistency The quality standards and quality criteria set out by EQ-Arts will be applied consistently and fairly to all assessments and reviews that it undertakes.

-Diversity

-EQ-Arts will embrace the diversity of processes and frameworks employed by different agencies in their home nations and respect local legislative requirements and practices.
+Diversity EQ-Arts will embrace the diversity of processes and frameworks employed by different agencies in their home nations and respect local legislative requirements and practices.

-Efficiency

-The assessment process of EQ-Arts is evolving (e.g. on-line) to continue to develop robust and rigorous assessments within the shortest practicable timescales in order to be efficient with material and human resources yet sustain rigorous review and assessment processes of the highest standard.
+Efficiency The assessment process of EQ-Arts is continuously evolving (e.g.

+online) to continue to develop robust and rigorous assessments within the shortest practicable timescales in order to be efficient with material and human resources yet sustain rigorous review and assessment processes of the highest standard.
-Confidentiality

-Data and intellectual property will be treated confidentially by all persons or agencies involved in the processes of peer review undertaken on behalf of EQ-Arts.
+Confidentiality Data and intellectual property will be treated confidentially by all persons or agencies involved in the processes of peer review undertaken on behalf of EQ-Arts.